textalign/TAN-2018/README.md

 New to TAN?
 Start with directories marked with an asterisk.

-* `/do things`: XSLT and XProc stylesheets intended for creating, editing, and working with TAN files.
+* `/applications`: XSLT and XProc stylesheets intended for creating, editing, and working with TAN files.
 * \*`/examples`: A small library of example TAN files.
 Snippets of these examples appear in the guidelines.
 * `functions/`: The TAN function library.
 This is the core of both the validation process and subsequent activities.
 * \* `/guidelines`: the main documentation for TAN.
 See also http://textalign.net/release/TAN-2018/guidelines/xhtml/index.xhtml.